eclipse/mraa/docs/building.md

 ```

 **docker-compose** will take a look at the `docker-compose.yaml` file in the repository
-root directory, and run an specific command to build mraa for the requested target.
+root directory, pull the required docker image, and run an specific command to build
+mraa for the requested target.
 Once the build is completed, you will have a `build/` folder in the repository root with all
 the compiled code.
 This `build/` folder is created by using a docker volume.
 The `build\`
 folder contents is reused each time you execute `docker-compose run [TARGET]`.